danieler15/ERNewsFeed/README.md

 ## Installation

-* Drag the 'ERNewsFeed/ERNewsFeed' folder into your project.
+* Drag the `ERNewsFeed/ERNewsFeed` folder into your project.
-* Add the **QuartzCore** framework to your project.
+* Add the `QuartzCore` framework to your project.
 * Note: ERNewsFeed uses ARC

 ## Usage

 ### Configuring Your ViewController

-First, make sure your view controller conforms to the 'ERNewsFeedDelegate' protocol.
+First, make sure your view controller conforms to the `ERNewsFeedDelegate` protocol.
 You may want to make the ERNewsFeed a property of your view controller:

 ```objective-c
 @interface MyViewController : UIViewController <ERNewsFeedDelegate>